arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 You will create a Docker image that has the dependencies needed to build your device image.

-To do so you will need to clone our [lmp-manifest repository](https://github.com/arduino/lmp-manifest):
+To do so you will need to clone our [lmp-manifest repository](https://github.com/arduino/lmp-manifest), follow these steps to do so:

-1. Clone the lmp-manifest repository
+First, clone the lmp-manifest repository with this command:
   ```
   git clone https://github.com/arduino/lmp-manifest.git
   ```
   ![Cloning lmp-manifest repository](assets/git_clone_lmp-manifest.png)

-2. Build the Docker Image:
+Then build the Docker Image using:
   ```
   cd lmp-manifest
   docker build -t yocto-build ./lmp-manifest